dimentox/UnityExplorer/README.md

 # UnityExplorer

 This version was forked, and only supports Bleeding Edge BepInEx builds on DOTS based games.
-Make sure to use BepInEx build from Core Keeper TS, as it's custom at the moment.
+Make sure to use BepInEx build compatible with [DOTS PR](https://github.com/BepInEx/Il2CppInterop/pull/70)

 🔍 An in-game UI for exploring, debugging and modifying Unity games.
-✔️ Supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono).

 [Current GitHub](https://github.com/kremnev8/UnityExplorer)